 The MOICDP may cover the cost of administrative support for up to the same working hours (consultations/treatment time) as those hours undertaken by the visiting specialist.
-It is recommended that the rate payable for administrative support is equivalent to the hourly rate paid using the Department of Health and Ageing pay scale at an APS 2 or 3, depending on the complexity of the work.
+It is recommended that the rate payable for administrative support is equivalent to the hourly rate paid using the Department of Health pay scale at an APS 2 or 3, depending on the complexity of the work.

-Administrative support staff will not be funded during the time the visiting health professional provides upskilling to local health professionals.
-Information on salary scales is available at page 63 at the following link: http://www.health.gov.au/internet/.
+Administrative support staff will not be funded during the time the visiting health professional provides upskilling to local health professionals. .